 Frequently asked questions

-The deadline for filing individual taxes has been moved to June 1, 2020.
-The deadline for paying any amounts that become owing between March 18, 2020 and September 1, 2020 has been moved to September 1, 2020 – during this time period, no interest or penalty fees will be applied to taxes (including installments) that you owe the CRA.
-The deadlines for filing T2 Corporate Income Tax Returns or T3 Trust Income Tax Returns have been moved to September 1, 2020.
+The deadline for filing individual taxes was moved to June 1, 2020.
+The deadline for paying any amounts that become owing between March 18, 2020 and September 1, 2020 was moved to September 1, 2020 – during this time period, no interest or penalty fees were applied to taxes (including installments) that were owed to the CRA.
+The deadlines for filing T2 Corporate Income Tax Returns or T3 Trust Income Tax Returns was moved to September 1, 2020.

 Where there is difficulty in making payments, the CRA is very flexible in arranging payment plans.
 Affected taxpayers may also be eligible to receive relief by submitting Form RC4288 Request for Taxpayer Relief – Cancel or Waive Penalties or Interest; requests are evaluated on a case-by-case basis.

 If you’re infected with coronavirus…

 The government is prioritizing processing EI applications for people with coronavirus.
 If you become infected with coronavirus and get quarantined, the usual 1-week waiting period on receiving your first EI payment will be waived.
 Essentially, this means you don’t have to pay a deductible and will receive an extra week’s worth of EI benefits.
 If you’re in quarantine, call the government’s toll-free number to learn more.